YOU Can Own a Home!

 Determining your debt load and credit history helps us determine the kind of home loan package we can negotiate for you and whether or not you are able to pay an affordable mortgage.
 If you qualify for our program but your credit/debt needs attention, we’ll get you where you need to be so that your financial situation does not prevent you from owning a home.

-In addition to Housing Counseling, HDA homeowners contribute up to 100 hours of “sweat equity” in which they help to build their own home.
+In addition to Housing Counseling, HDA homeowners contribute up to 150 hours of “sweat equity” in which they help to build their own home.
 These work hours offset some of the construction costs of their home.
 Every family is required to contribute sweat equity and participates in whatever ways they are physically able – from landscaping and painting to flooring and roofing … and in many cases, all of these!
-Prior experience in construction work is not required as our professional construction crews are always present to guide the way.
+Prior experience in construction work is not required as our on-staff carpenters are always present to guide the way.

 We believe the simple fact of owning your own home has the power to change the future.
-While we can’t promise that owning your own home will open every door and solve all of life’s problems, we do believe that making a better life for yourself is easier if you have the strong foundation and financial stability a good, high-quality, affordable home provides.
+While we can’t promise that owning your own home will open every door and solve all of life’s problems, we do believe that making a better life for yourself is easier if you have the strong foundation and financial stability an affordable home provides.